winesapOS/winesapOS/README.md

 ##### Windows Dual-Boot Preparation Guide

 1. Follow the [Windows Boot](#windows-boot) guide.
-2. Create free storage space for winesapOS.
+2. Optionally, create free storage space for winesapOS.
+"Install alongside" can shrink the Windows partition itself, but letting Windows do it is safer because Windows knows how to move its own unmovable files out of the way first.
     - Disk Management (diskmgmt.msc) > (right-click on the "(C:)" partition) > Shrink Volume... > Enter the amount of space to shrink in MB: (enter the amount of space to use for winesapOS) > Shrink

 ##### winesapOS Dual-Boot Install Guide

 **Semi-automated steps:**

-1. Follow the winesapOS [getting started](#getting-started) guide to get the minimal image onto an external drive.
+1. Follow the winesapOS [getting started](#getting-started) guide to get a winesapOS image onto an external drive.
+    - Any image type can be used.
+The installer copies the running winesapOS installation, so whichever image is booted here is the one that gets installed.
 2. Boot into winesapOS that is on the external drive.
-3. Use GParted to partition the free storage space.
-The labels are suffixed with the number zero "0" (not the letter "O").
-    - For Fedora:
-        - (Right-click on the "fat32" partition) > Label File System > Lablel: WOS-EFI0 > OK
-        - (Right-click on the "btrfs" partition) > Resize/Move > Free space following (MiB): (enter the amount of space to use for winesapOS and then press the "ENTER" key to automatically update the other values) > Resize/Move
-    - For macOS:
-        - (Right-click on the "exfat" partition) > Delete
-        - (Right-click on the "unallocated" space) > New > New size (MiB): 1000, File system: fat32, Label: WOS-EFI0 > Add
-    - For SteamOS:
-        - (Right-click on the "home" ext4 partition) > Resize/Move > Free space following (MiB): (enter the amount of space to use for winesapOS and then press the "ENTER" key to automatically update the other values) > Resize/Move
-        - (Right-click on the "unallocated" space) > New > New size (MiB): 1000, File system: fat32, Label: WOS-EFI0 > Add
-    - For Ubuntu:
-        - (Right-click on the "fat32" partition) > Label File System > Lablel: WOS-EFI0 > OK
-        - (Right-click on the "ext4" partition) > Resize/Move > Free space following (MiB): (enter the amount of space to use for winesapOS and then press the "ENTER" key to automatically update the other values) > Resize/Move
-    - Then for macOS, Fedora, SteamOS, Ubuntu, and Windows:
-        - (Right-click on the "unallocated" space) > New > New size (MiB): 1000, File system: ext4, Label: winesapos-boot0 > Add
-        - (Right-click on the "unallocated" space) > New > File system: btrfs, Label: winesapos-root0 > Add
-    - (Select the green check mark to "Apply All Operations") > Apply > Close
-4. Run the "winesapOS Dual-Boot Installer" desktop shortcut.
+3. Run the "winesapOS Installer" desktop shortcut.
+4. On the "Partitions" page, select **Install alongside**.
+This is the recommended option and it works for Fedora, SteamOS, Ubuntu, and Windows.
+    - (Select the partition to take space from) > (drag the divider to choose how much space to give to winesapOS)
+    - The installer shrinks that partition and then creates the `/boot` and root partitions for winesapOS in the freed space.
+An existing EFI partition is reused instead of a new one being created.
+    - The other options are:
+        - **Erase disk** deletes everything on the internal drive and uses all of it for winesapOS.
+        - **Manual partitioning** is only needed for macOS.
+Refer to the [winesapOS Manual Partitioning Guide](#winesapos-manual-partitioning-guide) below.
+5. Check that "Install boot loader on:" at the bottom of the page is set to the **internal** drive, not the external winesapOS drive.
+6. Next > Install
+    - The installer partitions the drive, copies winesapOS onto it, and configures the GRUB boot loader.
+Nothing is downloaded, so no network connection is needed.
+    - The installer applies file system labels suffixed with the number two "2", for the second installation, so that it does not conflict with the external drive that it was installed from.
-5. Turn off the computer, unplug the winesapOS external drive, and then turn on the computer.
+7. Turn off the computer, unplug the winesapOS external drive, and then turn on the computer.
-6. Allow booting the original operating system again.
+8. Allow booting the original operating system again.

     - macOS
         - Hold `command` while booting up.
 Once booted into macOS, run `./refind-mkdefault` (requires Xcode to be installed).